 - In National Center for Public Policy Research (NCPPR) v.
 Howard Schultz, et al, NCPPR sued Starbucks, its senior officers (including the CEO and General Counsel among others), and members of the Starbucks Board of Directors, alleging that Starbucks adopted policies that discriminate on the basis of race in employment decisions (including hiring, firing, and promotions), compensation of officers, and contracting with suppliers and media companies.
 Among the policies that are alleged to be unlawful are “race-based ‘goals’ for Starbucks’ allocation of jobs by 2025 at all corporate levels.”
 The complaint alleges that Starbucks has violated Section 1981, Title VII, various state laws (including Washington’s Law Against Discrimination and California’s Unruh Civil Rights Act), the fiduciary obligations of Starbucks’ Directors & Officers, and the Starbucks Articles of Incorporation.
 The complaint alleges that “the Starbucks D&O’s actions and inactions have threatened to open Starbucks and its shareholders to a pandora’s box of potential, nationwide litigation.”
 The complaint was filed in the Spokane Superior Court but then removed to federal court in the Eastern District of Washington (2:22-cv-00267-SAB).
 Starbucks has filed a pending motion to change venue to the Western District of Washington and its deadline to respond to the complaint is stayed pending that transfer motion.

 Litigants in these cases will likely be scrutinizing the Harvard/UNC decisions for any discussion of voluntary affirmative action plans or diversity efforts outside of the educational context.
-Our Working Group will be closely following these cases and the employment litigation landscape more broadly as we await the Supreme Court’s rulings in the Harvard/UNC cases.
+Our Task Force will be closely following these cases and the employment litigation landscape more broadly as we await the Supreme Court’s rulings in the Harvard/UNC cases.

 Our O’Melveny Team